 \subsection{Test setting}

 We simulate a setting where particles in the shape of metal cylinders are transported on a conveyor belt moving with speed $\| \boldsymbol{\vs}\|=v_T = 0.1$ m/s and are redirected by a diverter which is positioned at an angle \(\theta = 55\) degrees.
 The static velocity field is given by $\boldsymbol{\vs}=(0.1\;0)^T$.
 Figure 1 provides an illustration of the conveyor belt and the obstacle.
-Setting the mass of the diverter (Region C) high enough ($>\rho_{max}$) and the velocity field to 0 inside region C prohibits parts from passing through the diverter, see~\cite{burger2020} and \cite{goatin2023}.
+Setting the mass of the diverter (Region C) high enough ($>\rho_{max}$) prohibits parts from passing through the diverter, see~\cite{burger2020} and \cite{goatin2023}.